 Email is sometimes criticised for being too difficult to track and optimise for, too expensive, and contact segmentation too difficult and time-consuming.
 The truth is, however, that up-to-date email technologies handle much of the legwork these days, and the trick to email marketing is finding the right service provider.

-Email marketing, we believe, is in fact not dead and is here stay.
+Email marketing, we believe, is in fact not dead and is here to stay.
 And we’re not the only ones who think so!
-We’ve collected some proof from leading companies that prove that email is still a viable digital marketing channel and essential tool for any marketer wanting to attract leads and keep customers engaged.
+We’ve collected some proof from leading companies that prove that email is still a viable digital marketing channel and an essential tool for any marketer wanting to attract leads and keep customers engaged.

 Email use is still on the rise

-The reality is that more and more people are using email in their everyday life.
+The reality is that more and more people are using email in their everyday lives.
 According to the Radicati Group, worldwide there are over 6.32 billion email accounts.
 The number of accounts is expected to reach 7.71 billion by 2021, showing a growth of over 22% in the number of email accounts.
 In terms of overall users, there are expected to be 3.7 billion email users globally who send around 269 billion emails per day.

 The appeal of email stretches across generations as people have gotten into a habit of checking their emails daily be it in bed, on the way to work or during lunch.
 With the rise of mobile devices and smartphones, 55% of emails are opened on mobile devices and 88% of millennials open emails on their mobile devices.
-As a result, there’s no stopping the rise of the email with the spread of smartphones.
+As a result, there’s no stopping the rise of email with the spread of smartphones.